axismaps/axis-jekyll/_posts/2018-04-26-contours-in-browser.md

 1. Load terrain tiles
 2. Draw tiles to an invisible canvas and decode to elevation values
 3. Get contour line thresholds based on user options and the current range of elevation values
-4. Get contour polygons from with d3-contour
+4. Get contour polygons with d3-contour
 5. Draw contours to canvas with the specified style options

 When style options change, it only needs to redraw the canvas.
 If the line interval changes, it needs to re-calculate contours but doesn't need to reload elevation data.
 If the map moves, it needs to do everything.